robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main difference between 401 Unauthorized and 403 Forbidden?

-A) 401 means bad credentials, 403 means no credentials
+- A. 401 means bad credentials, 403 means no credentials
-B) 401 means authentication required, 403 means access denied despite valid authentication
+- B. 401 means authentication required, 403 means access denied despite valid authentication
-C) They are identical
+- C. They are identical
-D) 401 is for users, 403 is for systems
+- D. 401 is for users, 403 is for systems

 ### Back
 **Correct Answer**: B